JRStingl/Capstone2/README.md

 I let the model run overnight without any stopping conditions but saving only the best weights.

 ![](img/capstone2_presentation2.4.png)

+As you can see the results were promising.
+The overall accuracy was over 80% correct classification on the validation set.

 ![](img/capstone2_presentation2.5.png)
 ![](img/capstone2_presentation2.6.png)
 ![](img/capstone2_presentation2.7.png)